boyasm/STAT-222/README.md

 Spring 2014, UC Berkeley STAT 222

 This repository represents the entire workflow of documents related to STAT 222: MA Capstone Course taken as a part of the University of California, Berkeley Master's in Statistics graduate program.
-All original files are copyright Matt Boyas, 2014, and are licensed as specified below.
+All original files are copyright Matthew Boyas, 2014, and are licensed as specified below.
 No warranties are given.

 Matthew Boyas <br>